- Summary

 Wound care is an important aspect of PAD treatment.
 Treatment of wounds with serial debridement of devitalized tissue is imperative.
 Treatment of infection any be necessary with antibiotics, whether topical, oral or IV.
 Protection (off-loading) of the wound is essential.
 Many devices have been invented for this purpose to act as a cradle or pad for the wound.
 Many physicians use adjunctive wound therapies such as topical enzymes for wound debridement or wound growth factors to enhance wound healing.
 Hyperbaric oxygen therapy (HBOT) is also used to treat wounds due to PAD.

 Unfortunately, amputation is still all too common for advanced cases of peripheral arterial disease.
-The level of amputation is dictated byforefoot_amputation vascular testing that includes Doppler exam and arteriogram.
+The level of amputation is dictated by vascular testing that includes Doppler exam and arteriogram.
 The post-operative success of amputation depends to a great extent upon the patient's functional capacity going into their surgery.
 Patients greater than 70 years old have a three-fold higher risk of death from amputation surgery when compared to a patient 20 years younger.
 Older patients are also less likely to use prosthetics post amputation and are 4 times more inclined to lose their independent living status post amputation when compared to similar patients age 50 years old or less.
 These outcome statistics remain the same regardless of surgical method used (open vs endovascular.)

 Two additional factors may negatively influence the outcomes of amputations performed for PAD.
 These two factors are diabetes and end-stage renal disease.
 Patients with diabetes or end-stage renal disease have significantly poorer long-term success rates with revascularization, regardless of the method of revascularization.
 In patients with diabetes, the risk of PAD increases with age.
 Patients with diabetes who are over the age of 40 years old are 2-3 times more likely to have PAD.
 The lifetime risk for diabetics patients for amputation is 15-25%.
 Diabetic patients tend to have more distal symptoms of PAD with occlusion distal to the knee and are less likely to benefit from revascularization compared to PAD patient who are not diabetic.
 Renal disease is most commonly due to long-term, poorly controlled hypertension of diabetes.
 Renal patients in end-stage renal disease develop occlusion of the small arteries (arterioles) of the feet.
 Patients with renal disease and PAD are a particularly difficult challenge in wound care.